Candidates are required to have:

 When sending the above documents please use the following file-naming convention: fullname_typeofdocument

-Apply now by uploading your documents here.
-Please note that any incomplete applications or applications with files that do not follow the above format will not be considered.*
+Apply now by emailing Dr Katerina Lisenkova with the subject heading 'Inclusive Growth PhD Application'.
+Please note that incomplete applications or applications with files that do not follow the above format will not be considered.*

 *We will keep your details on file to use when any other relevent scholarships arise.